geosoft1/tools/HOWTO.md

 Next you will be asked for user and email and Gopei will generate a ssh key for use with git server.
 Copy sugested public key to git server and you are ready for colaborative work.
 Also you must provide a password.
 You will be asked for this password at any push on server.
 You may set no password but is unsecured.

-Note that if you reinstall with -g Gopei will look for existing ssh key and git profile to not to override them.
+Note that if you reinstall with -g Gopei will look for existing ssh key and git profile to not override them.

 **Uninstall**